 Please forward this issue of Livology to a friend who could benefit from it, or use these easy social options:

-- Today’s Tweetable: Rotary is a valuable leadership model in today’s tumultuos world.
+Today’s Tweetable: Rotary is a valuable leadership model in today’s tumultuous world.